Air Canada Jetz: Others

 In 2005–2006, Jetz carried U2 on their Vertigo Tour, and again in 2009 on their U2 360 Tour.
 Jetz also carried The Rolling Stones on their North American tour until the band felt the Jetz Aircraft was not large enough and transferred to a Boeing 747-400.
 Jetz has carried many other high-profiled rock bands (Bruce Springsteen, Phil Collins, The Spice Girls) and business executives.

 During the 2004, 2006 and 2008 federal elections, NDP Leader Jack Layton's tour was carried by Jetz.

 During the COVID-19 pandemic, all of Jetz began operating commercial flights from Toronto to Montreal and Ottawa starting on June 1.

 During the 2021 federal election, both Liberal Party of Canada leader Justin Trudeau and Conservative Party of Canada leader Erin O'Toole's campaign tours chartered Air Canada Jetz aircraft.

 Fleet

+As of September 2023, Air Canada Jetz operates four Airbus A320 aircraft (two of which are in an all-black livery) configured with 70 business class seats.